This post is also available in: English Français (French)

 The positive pressure ventilation concept is to draw fresh air from outside to inside the greenhouse.

 This active ventilation strategy can be used in the Northern Hemisphere during the beginning and end of the season to recycle the air in the greenhouse without causing thermal shock.
 In fact, it is not recommended to ventilate with the sides roll-up because cold temperature can have a negative effect on the crops.
+In addition, before entering the greenhouse through a poly tube (suspended or on the ground), the outside air can be mixed with the warm air to increase the temperature of the fresh air that will then be distributed.

 D. R. Mears and al., 2020.
 A positive pressure ventilation system with insect screening for tropical and subtropical greenhouse facilities.
 Acta horticulturae 578(578):125-132